What to Know Before Signing a Divorce Attorney Retainer Agreement

 An authorization threshold for third-party expenses.
 Add a clause requiring your written approval before any single third-party cost (expert, court reporter, investigator) exceeds a specified amount, such as $500.

 A no-block-billing clause.
 A line specifying that all tasks must be itemized separately in billing statements.
-How to Read Your Divorce Attorney's Bill
+Block billing combines multiple tasks into a single time entry and hides how long each took; see How to Read Your Divorce Attorney's Bill for the breakout protocol.

 A lower replenishment trigger.
 Negotiating a smaller minimum balance threshold before a replenishment is requested gives you more advance notice and more time to plan.